Code of Conduct

 - Be welcoming.
 We strive to be a community that welcomes and supports people of all backgrounds and identities.
 This includes, but is not limited to members of any race, ethnicity, culture, national origin, colour, immigration status, social and economic class, educational level, sex, sexual orientation, gender identity and expression, age, size, family status, political belief, religion, and mental and physical ability.

 - Be considerate.
-Remember that conference attendees come from all over the world, so you might not be communicating in someone else’s primary language.
+Remember that participants come from all over the world, so you might not be communicating in someone else’s primary language.

 - Be careful in the words that you choose.
 We are a community of professionals, and we conduct ourselves professionally.
 Be kind to others.
 Do not insult or put down other participants.
 Harassment and other exclusionary behavior aren’t acceptable.
 This includes, but is not limited to: